 Because the symptoms of prostate cancer often do not appear until the cancer is well advanced and deadly, it is crucial for men to be screened for the disease beginning at age 50, often younger depending on your risk factors.
 If detected early, the cancer is treatable.

-Learn more about prostate cancer, its signs and symptoms, and treatment by visiting GHS Cancer Institute.
+Learn more about prostate cancer, its signs and symptoms, and treatment by visiting Prisma Health Cancer Institute.

 How your doctor handles your condition depends on the details of your case; your age, how much trouble it’s causing, and more.
 Treatments may include: